Deep-Web-Solutions-GmbH/dws-wordpress-core/readme.txt

 = 1.3.2 =
 * Added instructions to overridable templates.
 * Replaced plain text areas with syntax-highlighting code areas for Global JS and Global CSS.
+* Added a fixed update button on DWS Custom Extensions page.

 = 1.3.1 =
 * Added en_US translations for compatibility with WPML